-We have reviewed the balance sheet to ensure the control accounts were correct.
+We have reviewed the 31 October 2021 balance sheet at the interim internal audit and the 31 March 2022 balance sheet at the final internal audit to ensure the control accounts were correct.
 In particular we looked at bank reconciliations, the payroll accounts and the VAT control account.